 Using our natural vision (unknowingly influenced by the lenses Satan provides), we think the signs on the broad way are pointing in the right direction.
 No wonder it is popular.
 It’s got millions of reviews and a five-star rating!
 But we can’t see far enough ahead to see the sudden drop-off or the bridge that is out around a blind curve.

 Still the Bible warns that those dangers are there.
 And it gives many examples of the result of the wrong road.

 “Right in his own eyes”: The end of the road

 At the end of the book of Judges, two of the most depressing stories in the Bible are summed up by this statement: “In those days there was no king in Israel; everyone did what was right in his own eyes” (Judges 21:25).

 Think about it.
-Even these stories of theft, idol worship, rape, murder, gore, retribution, kidnapping and utter depravity all started with each one doing what seemed right.
+Even these stories of theft, idol worship, rape, murder, gore, retribution, kidnapping and utter depravity all started with each one doing what seemed right, going with his gut feelings.
 How quickly it all went wrong!

 There’s still time to change the road you’re on